 The COVID-19 pandemic also shows us that many of the systemic changes our governments told us were impossible were actually available for immediate implementation.
 This has many climate activists and experts wondering: What if the solutions to the instability COVID-19 has created could be combined with policies that address climate change?

-This was the goal of a plan called the Green Stimulus, proposed by academics and scientists prior to the unveiling of the U.S. Congress’s stimulus plan.
-Though it failed to pass in Congress, the proposed stimulus integrated climate policy and human-focused COVID-19 responses, which would have created millions of good jobs in the clean energy sector among other benefits to the environment, the economy, and human health.
+This was the goal of a plan called the Green Stimulus, proposed by academics and scientists prior to the unveiling of the U.S. Congress’s Green New Deal stimulus plan.
+Though it failed to pass, the proposed stimulus integrated climate policy and human-focused COVID-19 responses, which would have created millions of good jobs in the clean energy sector among other benefits to the environment, the economy, and human health.

 Many economists believe that the period of economic recovery following the coronavirus emergency presents a rare chance to reduce fossil fuel emissions globally.
 Oil prices plummeted at the height of the crisis, presenting an opportunity to reshape the energy sector at large.
 “Governments could seize this moment to enact new climate policies,” write Brad Plumer and Henry Fountain for The New York Times.
 “Low oil prices are often a good opportunity to remove subsidies for fossil fuels, which have been increasing in recent years, or raise taxes on carbon dioxide emissions, since consumers are less likely to feel the impact.”